Preparing Latitude & Longitude Data for showing in SAP Lumira and SAP Analytics Cloud

 The real map should look like this.

-This problem occurs because the values don’t have enough precision – typically you want at least five or six digits after the decimal point to produce an accurate business map (some highly accurate use cases may require even greater precision!)
+This problem occurs because the values don’t have enough precision – typically you want at least four or five digits after the decimal point to produce an accurate business map (some highly accurate use cases may require even greater precision!)
 The rounding of the numbers causes the values to snap to a grid-like appearance like the first screenshot.
-The fix for this common problem is to review your data to ensure that you have at least 5 digits after the decimal point.
+The fix for this common problem is to review your data to ensure that you have at least four digits after the decimal point.

 Tip 5 – points are displayed just off the Horn of Africa